 Executing the actual move is often times the most difficult part of a lab relocation project.
 Make sure there is a predetermined schedule conscious of time and logistics.
 Have team members on both sites to assure everything goes to plan and according to regulatory factors.

 To minimize liability with your landlord and ensure the lab space you’re moving out of is safe for its next inhabitants, decontaminate the lab space you’re moving out of.
 We recommend using ANZI standards to help reduce any potential liability.
 During this process, you should identify all contaminants, their location and the degree of contamination for each area.
 This list will help ensure that you are doing a thorough job decontaminating the space.

 After decontaminating and moving your lab, it’s important you complete a closure assessment.
 This assessment should include documentation of hazardous material removal, decontamination methods, definition of “clean” through quantitative methods, termination of permits and licensing and more.
 Having all these things documented will also help reduce liability and ensure safety for the next people in the lab.

 Lastly, make sure everything is all set for your new facility to run smoothly.
 Though this is the last phase, some actions should be taken early.
 Remember, some permits take time to obtain.
 You may want to start the process early to prevent potential problems in the future.
 This is also a good opportunity to roll out new programs and systems as a part of the new operating facility.
 Develop expectations and systems with all teams for the first day and get started at your new lab!
 Thinking of the relocation as larger, holistic project will allow you to cut cost and reduce move time.

-For more detailed information on optimizing your lab move process, check out our services page or fill out the form for a free consultation in the link below.
+For more detailed information on optimizing your lab move process, check out our services page or fill out the form for a free consultation.